-Project Financial Instruments with Characteristics of Equity research project Paper topic Summary of dis CONTACT(S) Manuel Kapsis mkapsis@ifrs.org +44(0) 20 72466459
+Project Financial Instruments with Characteristics of Equity research project Paper topic Summary of d Summary of discussions to date CONTACT(S) Manuel Kapsis mkapsis@ifrs.org +44(0) 20 72466459

 This paper has been prepared for discussion at a public meeting of the International Accounting Standards Board (the Board) and does not represent the views of the Board or any individual member of the Board.
 Comments on the application of IFRS® Standards do not purport to set out acceptable or unacceptable application of IFRS Standards.
 Technical decisions are made in public and reported in IASB® Update.